telerik/blazor-docs/components/dropdownbutton/overview.md

 ### Popup Settings

 The DropDownButton exposes settings for its dropdown (popup).
-To configure the options, declare a  `<DropDownButtonPopupSettings>` tag inside a `<DropDownButtonSettings>` tag like so:
+To configure the options, declare a  `<DropDownButtonPopupSettings>` tag inside a `<DropDownButtonSettings>` tag:

 <div class="skip-repl"></div>